 Benefit and care evidence needs to be dated within 3 months; tax credit evidence needs to be the current tax year’s award, clearly showing the income for the previous tax year.
 Without this evidence your application will not be processed.

 When your income evidence is taken into the Advice and Guidance Centre, a member of the Advice and Guidance team will assess your financial eligibility.
 In most cases this can be done while you wait and you can then take your benefit evidence away with you.
 If the team is particularly busy, or the benefit evidence arrives by post, the evidence will be returned in the post to you and you will then need to check with the Advice and Guidance team to see when your funds will be available.

 When will the Bursary be paid?

-With the exception of help with transport and free school meals, payments will normally only be made if suitable attendance and progress has been made on the course.
+With the exception of help with transport and free college meals, payments will normally only be made if suitable attendance and progress has been made on the course.
 This is based on the cost of kit that the tutors have supplied to us (receipts do not need to be supplied).